 One biofeedback measurement tool is HRV, or heart rate variability, the variance in time between each heartbeat.
+You can track HRV with a wearable device.
 Ideally, the time between each beat should vary (e.g., 1.3 seconds between beats, followed by 0.9 seconds between beats).
 "The greater this variability is, the more ready your body is to execute at a high level" .

 This relates to the parasympathetic and sympathetic branches of the autonomic nervous system.
 The sympathetic "fight or flight" activation will increase heart rate, while the parasympathetic "rest and digest" activation will slow heart rate, thus affecting HRV.